freerange/site/soups/weeklinks/week-306-links.snip.markdown

 ### [Taking the Ps](http://deserter.co.uk/2014/11/taking-the-ps/)

 > ‘30 quid each?
 Fuck that.
-It’s not even got a roof,’ said Half-life, recounting how he had refused his own mother her life-long dream of a ride on an open-top London sightseeing bus.
+It's not even got a roof,' said Half-life, recounting how he had refused his own mother her life-long dream of a ride on an open-top London sightseeing bus.

 The [Deserter][] has recently become one of my favourite blogs (thanks, [Paul B][]!).
 Definitely my kind of humour. <%= by('chris-roos') %>